jaimergp/conda-constellations/README.md

-# Conda glossary
+# Scientific Packaging Glossary

-An overview of the existing tools in the conda ecosystem and how they all fit together
+An overview of the existing tools in the scientific packaging ecosystem (including Conda, pip and friends) and how they all fit together.